Pickleball Gear

 Photo of a selection of pickleball paddles on a saddle paddle

-Our top recommendation for most players is the Six Zero Double Black Diamond Control.
-It's a high-level paddle without the high-level price.
-It offers the best value for the performance of any paddle I've tested.
+The pickleball paddle I recommend to most players is the Six Zero Double Black Diamond Control.
+It offers the best value for the performance of any paddle I've tested - but there are other options worth considering.

 Best pickleball paddles at a glance